Ulwothar/Continuous-Improvement/README.md

 Back end part of this app works on port 5000.
 It is created with node.js and requires a proper server set up.

 All cookies have a 'domain' property set to '.yourdomain'.
 Please change all those fields to your actual domain address.

-//This will be updated and domain address will be stored in local variable, so only one place will have to be updated.
-Currently  all fields must be changed in auth-controller and user-controller files.

 The back end is set to work on ssl encrypted server, so all cookies and API endpoints in front-end part are set to start with 'https://...'.
 If you don't plan on using ssl encryption, please change those addresses to 'http://...'.